robinboncoeur/KeysToLife/RSTs/Eli.rst

 God Puts Beauty in Your Life
 ============================

 *He has made everything beautiful in its time.
-He has also set eternity in the human heart; yet no one can fathom what God has done from beginning to end* - Ecclesiastes 3:11
+He has also set eternity in the human heart; yet no one can fathom what God has done from beginning to end.* - Ecclesiastes 3:11

 I love the magnificent beauty of a sunset over the ocean.
 I live on the east coast of Australia so we don’t get sunsets over the ocean, but I will never forget my stay in Chile in 1997, when I would rush to the seashore to catch the sunset at every opportunity I could get.